bart-2026/langs/README.md

 Note this may contain lots of junk such as commented-out debug statements.

 **mm7.hex** This is the binary for the MM compile for windows (mm7.exe).
 It is in hex text format to get around AV issues.
-Another very simple script can convert it to binary: convert each two characters representint a hex value and write as an 8-bit byte (so the two-byte "41" needs to be written as the single 0x41 byte).
+Another very simple script can convert it to binary: convert each two characters representing a hex value and write as an 8-bit byte (so the two-byte "41", ie. 0x34 and 0x31,  needs to be written as the single 0x41 byte).

 **mm.c** In case you're on Linux, M can be transpiled to poor quality C (using an M compiler with a special backend, not uploaded).
 This was applied to the Windows M compiler.
 Build on Linux using the instructions at the top.
 (Note this is 100Kloc file of 2.3MB.)